 - In a large bowl, whisk together the spelt flour, baking powder, baking soda, sea salt, cinnamon, cardamom, and nutmeg.

-- In a medium bow, whisk together the coconut palm sugar, apple sauce, oil, and vanilla extract.
+- In a medium bowl, whisk together the coconut palm sugar, apple sauce, oil, and vanilla extract.
 Add this wet mixture to the larger bowl with the flour mixture.
 Using a rubber spatula, mix until just combined with a few little streaks of flour.

 - Add the shredded and wrung out zucchini to the batter along with the walnuts and chocolate chunks.
 Fold these items in until they are evenly distributed.